JConley1344/SysLib690/Week7_ManageSoftware_LibrarySearch.md

 ```

 Then I entered `apt show tldr` like in the video.
 Then installed tldr using the command `sudo apt install tldr`.
 I installed the `tldr`.
-I went ahead and installed games too just for the practice learning.
+I went ahead and installed games too just for the practice of intalling.

 I first used the search feature, `apt search bsdgames`.
 Then I installed the games, `sudo apt install bsdgames`.
 I had issues with connections with my VM today.
 I am not sure what the cause was.